Ukraine and weapons of mass destruction: Budapest Memorandum

-On December 5, 1994 the leaders of Ukraine, Russia, Britain, and the United States signed a memorandum to provide Ukraine with security assurances in connection with its accession to the NPT as a non-nuclear weapon state.
+On December 5, 1994 the leaders of Ukraine, Russia, United Kingdom, and the United States signed a memorandum to provide Ukraine with security assurances in connection with its accession to the NPT as a non-nuclear weapon state.
 The four parties signed the memorandum, containing a preamble and six paragraphs.
 The memorandum reads as follows:

 France and China's commitments

 France and China also provided Ukraine with assurances similar to the Budapest Memorandum, but with some significant differences.
 For instance, France's pledge does not contain the promises laid out in paragraphs 4 and 6 above, to refer any aggression to the UN Security Council, nor to consult in the event of a question regarding the commitments.

 China's pledge takes a different form entirely, dating from December 4, and reading as follows: